 #13 – Mulch around plants

 A nice layer of mulch around your plants can help to conserve water by limiting evaporation & can also prevent weeds.
 There are plenty of options for inexpensive, natural mulch in your vegetable garden – leaves, compost, hay, straw, grass clippings, or shredded newspaper.

 Anytime you can conserve water while gardening you should do so.
 A simple rain barrel system can be made, or you can opt to purchase one already assembled.

 #15 – Know your garden zone

 Another important thing to know is how long your gardening season is.
 You can also look this up online – click here for the Farmer’s Almanac calculator.
-Information on germination to harvest timelines and recommended growing zones can be found on the back of our seed packet or plant ID tag.
+Information on germination and harvest timelines as well as recommended growing zones can be found on the back of the seed packet or plant ID tag.